The Senses In General

 - The animal spirits

-These are like a very subtle air or wind, which, coming from the chambers or concavities which are in the brain, flows through these same pipes into the muscles.
+These are like a very subtle air or wind*.
+These come from the chambers or concavities in the brain and flow through these pipes in the nerves into the muscles.

 The nerves give feeling to the limbs, and also move them.

-There are sometimes paralyzes which take away the movement without on that account taking away the feeling, sometimes they said that it there were 2 kinds of nerves, one of which served only for the senses, and the other only for the movements.
+There are sometimes paralyses which take away the movement without on that account taking away the feeling.
+This leads to 2 kinds of nerves:

 Whoever has ever been able to notice any nerve which served the movement without also serving some sense?